 The market price of our common stock could decline as a result of sales of a large number of shares of common stock in the market or the perception that such sales could occur.
 These sales, or the possibility that these sales may occur, also might make it more difficult for us to sell equity securities in the future at a time and at a price that we deem appropriate.
 As of September 30, 2007 we had approximately 149.5 million shares of common stock outstanding.
 Approximately 93.3 million shares are held by the Investor Group and are eligible for resale from time to time, subject to contractual and Securities Act restrictions.
 The Investor Group has the ability to cause us to register the resale of their shares and certain other holders of our common stock, including members of our management and certain other parties that have piggyback registration rights, will be able to participate in such registration.
 In addition, in 2005, we registered approximately 8.3 million shares of restricted common stock and approximately 8.4 million shares underlying options issued and securities that may be issued in the future pursuant to our benefit plans and arrangements on registration statements on Form S-8.
-Shares registered on these registration statements on Form S-8.
+Shares registered on these registration statements on Form S-8 may be sold as provided in the respective registration statements on Form S-8.